 Students are required to complete at least two years of a foreign language; this is the equivalent of up through a level of 202 language classes.

-Students must earn a grade of C- or better in any of their classes related to their IB major, including language courses and the 6 IB elective credits taken outside the business school.
+Students must earn a grade of C- or better in any of their classes related to their IB major, including language courses and the 6 IB elective credits taken outside the College of Business.

 Students who think they may have a level of foreign language proficiency that meets or exceeds this requirement may take an equivalency exam through the foreign language department.
 Electronic equivalency exams are given for Spanish, French and German.
 For any other language, the student needs to coordinate with a faculty member corresponding to the language.